How does the Reverse Mortgage process work?

 Once your reverse mortgage loan has been approved and signed, at that point the loan’s initial interest rate will be determined.
 The closing costs in most cases will be financed by the loan.

-If for some reason you decide to change your mind about going through with the reverse mortgage, you do have a 3 business day period to change your mind and cancel the loan after its closed.
+If for some reason you decide to change your mind about going through with the reverse mortgage, you do have a 3 business day period to change your mind and cancel the loan after its closed(non-purchase money mortgage only).
 After that 3 day period the funds are disbursed, including any amount that will be applied to a previous lien on the property.
 At that point is when you will start to receive payments according to the payment option you selected.

 What can I expect to learn from my housing counseling appointment?